 Call for Public Surveys with the Arizona Radio Observatory

-As part of the Agreement for transferring ownership the AEM ALMA prototype antenna to the University of Arizona to install it on Kitt Peak as a telescope of the Arizona Radio Observatory (ARO), ESO will distribute to its user community a total of 3600h of observing time on the ARO telescopes over the next five years.
+As part of the Agreement for transferring ownership the AEM ALMA prototype antenna to the University of Arizona to install it on Kitt Peak as a telescope of the Arizona Radio Observatory (ARO), ESO will distribute to its user community a total of 3600h of observing time on the ARO telescopes from 2015 to 2020.
 Following advice from the ALMA Science Advisory Committee (ESAC) and Scientific Technical Committee (STC), ESO has decided to dedicate this time to large scale Public Surveys with a strong scientific case and which will offer an important legacy value.
-In second call, ESO will allocate up to 2000 hrs for surveys requiring the ARO telescopes.
+In this third and final call, ESO will allocate up to 2000 hrs for surveys requiring the ARO telescopes.

 The deadline for submitting proposals to carry out the large Public Surveys with the ESO time on the ARO telescopes is: